3 Data visualisation

 Here, the color doesn’t convey information about a variable, but only changes the appearance of the plot.
 To set an aesthetic manually, set the aesthetic by name as an argument of your geom function; i.e. it goes outside of

 aes().
-You’ll need to pick a value that makes sense for that aesthetic:
+You’ll need to pick a level that makes sense for that aesthetic:

 The name of a color as a character string.